-- Storage manageability: Lower pressure on the filesystems (for software frameworks that access hundreds of thousands of small files) for better I/O performance and management of your disk file quota. - Productivity: When not hit by the portability constraints, still useful to reproduce sophisticated user environments, e.g., Python. - Software installation: Can be a way to install software with an installation process that is not aware of multi-user HPC systems and is too complicated to recompile. - You're the system administrator of your container, not LUST!
+- Storage manageability: Lower pressure on the filesystems (for software frameworks that access hundreds of thousands of small files) for better I/O performance and management of your disk file quota. - E.g., conda installations are not appreciated straight on the Lustre file system - Software installation: Can be a way to install software with an installation process that is not aware of multi-user HPC systems and is too complicated to recompile. - E.g., experiment with software that needs a newer version or ROCm, though with limitations - But note: You're the system administrator of your container, not LUST!